joshyhud/josh-hudson/README.md

 ## Deployment

 ### Sanity Deployment
+To add once Confluence documentation on CI integration written.

 ### Next Deployment
 This project is setup for deployment to Netlify with configuration in `netlify.toml`.